Fundraising Priority: The Library

 Our ultimate goal is to develop the space within the Library to support both the traditional, open plan, silent study areas and to address new demand for places for small group discussion and secluded corners for those who work best in this way.
-However, our immediate priority since the start of the COVID-19 pandemic has been to ensure that the Library meets new health and safety guidelines for all users.
-We will return to the longer term planning once circumstances permit.

 We therefore seek the support of alumnae and friends of the College to contribute to the Library Fund so that those who use it will continue to find it a safe, effective and inspiring place to in which to work.

 We are planning a significant alteration to the layout of the basement of the Library, allowing all students straightforward access to its facilities and holdings, as well as creating new spaces for study groups.
 The only step-free access to the Library in its current layout involves leaving the College site entirely and re-entering further along Cowley Place.
 The proposed new entrance to the Library will be at the far end of Hall Garden, via an attractive landscaped ramp that all can use.